 #12: DIY Yellow Croc-Style Dog Boots (Waterproof Protection)

-Your dog’s paws just tracked wet leaves across your freshly mopped floors for the third time this week.
-These waterproof foam boots take 45 minutes to make all four.
+Your dog just tracked wet leaves all over your newly mopped floors for the third time this week.
+If you have the time, these waterproof foam boots only take 45 minutes to make all four.

-You’ll need: Four kids’ foam clogs (size small for dogs under 30 lbs, medium for 30-60 lbs), sharp scissors, a ruler, and 1-inch elastic bands.
+You will need: 4 kids’ foam clogs (small for dogs under 30 lbs, medium for 30-60 lbs), sharp scissors, a ruler and 1-inch elastic bands.

-Leo took 3 minutes of high-stepping like a show pony, then ran normally across the yard.
-They lasted 25 walks before the elastic needed replacing.
-Hand wash with dish soap and air dry in 2 hours.
+I did have to change the elastic after about 25 walks, as Leo took 3 minutes of high-stepping like a show pony, then ran normally across the yard.
+They’re easy to hand wash with dish soap and air dry in 2 hours.

-Pro tip: If your dog chews the elastic, switch to Velcro straps cut from old sneakers for a more secure fit.
+Pro tip: If your dog chews off the elastic straps, we recommend cutting Velcro straps from old sneakers.

 📸 Photo credit: Instagram @itsleothebernedoodle